 As originally drafted, the bill would permit - rather than require - the state to subordinate its interest in a recorded agreement or easement.
-This may force the state to subordinate its interest in certain instances when it is has been determined that doing so is not in the state's best interest.
+In its final form, the bill forces the state to subordinate its interest even when doing so is not in the state's best interest.